Everyone has binged a Netflix series at least once…right?

 We cashed out of this position in just three trading days.

 NFLX kept the momentum going, gaining more than 5% in those three days.
 The move pushed my put spread further out of the money, reducing its value below $0.50 on February 27.
-I ended up buying back the spread (closing the trade) for $0.47, meaning that I kept $0.58 of the initial credit for a final return of around 15% on margin.
+I ended up buying back the spread (closing the trade) for $0.47.
+I kept $0.58 of the initial credit for a final return of around 15% on margin.

 Why the early exit?